 One of the biggest concerns for Iowa victims of personal injury accidents is how they will pay for their medical treatments.
-As victims seek to recover damages for their personal injury case, they may wonder if their settlement will cover the cost of chiropractic care for their ongoing treatment needs.
+As victims seek to recover damages for their personal injury cases, they may wonder if their settlements will cover the cost of chiropractic care for their ongoing treatment needs.

-Following your accident, it’s critical that you see a medical professional to determine the severity of your personal injury.
+Following your accident, you must see a medical professional to determine the severity of your personal injury.
 Even if you do not feel immediate discomfort, it’s important to see a doctor to ensure there are no underlying injuries at play.
 Especially if you suffered a car accident or slip-and-fall, you’ll want to complement your medical exam with a chiropractic exam.

-It’s important for plaintiffs in personal injury cases to realize that the care they receive is time-sensitive.
-The earlier that you are able to document that chiropractic treatments took place, the more likely they will be able to be included in your settlement when you file your lawsuit.
-Delaying chiropractic care following an accident could negatively impact your ability to recover the cost of treatment in your settlement.
+Plaintiffs in personal injury cases need to realize that the care they receive is time-sensitive.
+The earlier you can document that chiropractic treatments took place, the more likely they will be included in your settlement when you file your lawsuit.
+Delaying chiropractic care following an accident could negatively impact your ability to recover treatment costs in your settlement.

 Getting Compensated for Chiropractic Care After Your Personal Injury

 Despite its ability to aid in the healing process, chiropractic treatment is still widely regarded as discretionary, non-medical care by most insurance companies.
 As a result, it can be more challenging for victims to recover the cost of chiropractic care in their personal injury claim.
-In order to increase the likelihood of getting compensated for chiropractic treatment, follow the steps below:
+To increase the likelihood of getting compensated for chiropractic treatment, follow the steps below:

-- Step One: Begin chiropractic treatment immediately following your injury.
-As aforementioned, the earlier you are able to prove that chiropractic care began, the higher your chances of getting compensated for treatment.
+- Step one: Begin chiropractic treatment immediately following your injury.
+As aforementioned, the earlier you can prove that chiropractic care began, the higher your chances of getting compensated for treatment.

-- Step Three: Request that your chiropractor carefully document your condition and treatment plan.
+- Step three: Request that your chiropractor carefully documents your condition and treatment plan.
 Be sure to have them include diagnostic test results, radiology reports, symptom charts, medical referrals, and patient improvement reports.